The Northern Fells

 A master binding copy from the 1970s (to ensure the sections were collated correctly)

-The guides went through several changes throughout the 1970s.
-Some of the same impressions used multiple case types.
-More coloured cases have been found, including a red leopard skin type rexine featured on a limited number of The Central Fells guides.
-I was surprised to find the exact case type on The Northern Fells.
-How many more guides used it?
-It’s hard to say, but it was only used briefly when no alternative material was available.
+The guides underwent several modifications during the 1970s, with some employing multiple case types.
+Additional coloured cases were discovered, such as a red leopard skin type rexine featured on a limited number of The Central Fells.
+Surprisingly, the same case type was identified for The Northern Fells.
+The extent of its usage on other guides remains uncertain, but it appears to have been employed briefly, specifically when no alternative material was accessible.

 Occasionally, some case types were in short supply, and alternatives were used